Publication Ethics and Malpractice Statement

-Invention of data and malicious manipulation of data (or of data images) are clearly unacceptable.
+Invention of data and malicious manipulation of data or images are unacceptable.
 Authors are expected to keep accurate records of the data and to have a proactive and ethical attitude on data management (data availability, quality checks).
 Data omission or intentional manipulation of parts of the dataset to fit the desired study’s hypotheses will be considered as fraud.

-Illustrations used to present data should not be manipulated unless the author does it for clarity purposes (e.g. adjustment of the contrast, colours…).
-When doing so, he must ensure that the manipulation does not lead to loss or misinterpretation of data.
-Methods or techniques used to enhance images must be described in the Material and Methods section of the paper, or at least in the caption accompanying the illustration.
+Illustrations that present data should not be manipulated unless for clarity purposes (e.g., adjustment of the contrast, colours, etc.).
+When doing so, the author must ensure that the manipulation does not lead to loss or misinterpretation of data.
+Methods or techniques used to enhance images must be described in the Material and Methods, or at least in the caption accompanying the illustration.

 Reproducibility of results

-We strongly encourage authors to submit the datasets used in the study, alongside the manuscript (supplementary files).
+We strongly encourage authors to submit the datasets used in the study, alongside the manuscript, as supplementary files.

 Sequence matrices are preferably provided as supplementary file(s); this is mandatory when alignment information is critical to the message of the paper.

-Molecular trees and alignments: independently from the submission files, authors are strongly encouraged to submit their data to TreeBase (no charges to submit data) or Dryad (data publishing charge of $120).
+Molecular trees and alignments: independently from the submission files, authors are strongly encouraged to submit their data to TreeBase or Dryad.

-A conflict of interest is a situation in which a person can be influenced or corrupted in his/her decisions or actions because he/she is involved in multiple interests (financial, emotional, social), and that at least one of these interests can oppose to another.
+A conflict of interest is a situation in which a person can be influenced or corrupted in their decisions or actions because they are involved in multiple interests (financial, emotional, social), and that at least one of these interests can oppose to another.

-Authors are expected to disclose any conflict of interest prior to submission, by using the appropriate field of the Cover letter accompanying the manuscript.
+Authors are expected to disclose any conflict of interest prior to submission, by using the appropriate field in the cover letter accompanying the manuscript.

 When a manuscript is considered suitable for peer review, it is assigned to a communicating editor.
 The manuscript is sent to at least two reviewers (members of the Board or external).

-Please note that our reviewing model is single-blind peer review: reviewers are aware of the authors’ identities, while authors are not informed of the reviewers’ identities.
-Any reviewer can choose to unveil his/her identity by signing the review report.
+Please note that our review model is single-blind peer review: reviewers are aware of the authors’ identities, while authors are not informed of the reviewers’ identities.
+Any reviewer can choose to reveal their identity by signing the review report.
 Reviewers can contact the editorial office to receive technical advice on anonymity of documents.